sachi097/multi-agent-orchestator/README.md

 ```
 python main.py
 ```
->PS: Please wait intially for dataset to be downloaded
+>PS: Please wait initially for dataset to be downloaded

 ## Playground with Streamlit and Fast API